-A candidate and the academic unit should follow UCTP guidelines for compiling files .
+A candidate and the academic unit should follow UCTP guidelines for compiling files.
 The unit is responsible for providing a synthesis of evaluations of the candidate's teaching performance and obtaining at least five evaluations of the candidate's research and scholarship from outside the University of South Carolina.
 A majority of the outside evaluators must be selected by the unit.
-The unit should include in the file a summary of the professional qualifications of each outside evaluator or a copy of each evaluator's curriculum vita, a long with a copy of a letter requesting the evaluation and informing the evaluator of the unit's relevant criteria for tenure or promotion.
+The unit should include in the file a summary of the professional qualifications of each outside evaluator or a copy of each evaluator's curriculum vita, along with a copy of a letter requesting the evaluation and informing the evaluator of the unit's relevant criteria for tenure or promotion.
 The dean and the unit chair or other appropriate administrator shall be notified by the unit committee chair of the pending meeting of the committee.
-Each unit shall apply its criteria and procedures to determine whether a candidate qualifies for promotion, tenure, or both.
-With regard to tenure recommendations, all committee members of rank equal to or higher than the candidate shall vote by secret ballot.
+Each unit shall apply its criteria and procedures to determine With regard to tenure whether a candidate qualifies for promotion, tenure, or both. recommendations, all committee members of rank equal to or higher than the candidate shall vote by secret ballot.
 With regard to promotion recommendations, all committee members of higher rank than the candidate shall vote by secret ballot.
 Each member eligible to vote shall vote "yes" or "no" or "abstain."
 Whether an abstention vote in units counts towards the total votes for candidates in determining an appropriate majority shall be decided at the unit level.
 A record of the votes is made in all instances and must be forwarded through appropriate channels.
 Written justification of all votes at the unit level shall be mandatory and shall state specifically how the candidate meets or does not meet the unit's criteria.

 Recommendations from the unit tenure and promotions committee, including the recording of votes and all written comments, are forwarded to the unit chair or other appropriate administrator.
 The unit chair or other appropriate administrator shall vote "yes" or "no" or "abstain" and shall forward his or her vote with written justification, along with all other recommendations, statements, and endorsements to the dean.
 Unit chairs or other administrators who choose to vote on tenure and promotion cases as members of their respective tenure and promotion committees may not then make further recommendations on cases at other points in the process.
 In other words, individuals are allowed to influence outcomes at only one point in the process.
-In health sciences units, the dean shall forward the file with his or her recommendation to the provost.
+In health sciences units, the dean shall forward the file with his or her recommendation to the vice president for research and health sciences, who will then forward the file with his or her recommendation to the provost.
 For all other units, the dean shall forward the file with his or her recommendation to the provost.
 The provost shall forward all files, including those from health sciences units, to the UCTP with his or her recommendation.